code-distortion/backoff/README.md

 The exponential backoff algorithm increases the waiting period exponentially.

-By default, it doubles the delay each time, but you can change the factor it multiplies by.
+By default, the delay is doubled each time, but you can change the factor it multiplies by.

 `Logic: $delay = $initialDelay * pow($factor, $retryNumber - 1)`